cocos-creator/docs-3d-deprecated/en/editor/publish/publish-cocos-play.md

 # Publishing to Cocos Play

-Starting with v1.0.3, Cocos Creator 3D officially supports the release of games to the **Cocos Play**.
+**Cocos Creator 3D** officially supports the release of games to the **Cocos Play**.

 ## Publish Cocos Play with Cocos Creator 3D

 ### Prerequisites

-- Download and install [Cocos Play Self-test Tools](https://gamebox.gitbook.io/project/you-xi-jie-ru-wen-dang/zi-yuan-xia-zai/zi-ce-gong-ju) on your Android device (recommended Android Phone 6.0 or above).
+- Download and install the [Cocos Play Self-test Tools](https://gamebox.gitbook.io/project/you-xi-jie-ru-wen-dang/zi-yuan-xia-zai/zi-ce-gong-ju) on your Android device (recommended Android Phone 6.0 or above).

 ### Build